PORTAL-CEOS/ANHALYZE/README.md

 python -m pip install .
 ```

-Future Note: This will become a PyPI application.

 ## Usage

-Once installed you can import library:
+Once installed you can import the library like this:

 ```
 import anhalyze as ah